Graduate Degrees and Certificates

 Why S&T

-Read testimonials from some of our outstanding graduate alumni and learn about how choosing S&T impacted their lives.
+Read testimonials from our outstanding graduate alumni and learn about how choosing S&T impacted their lives.

 The electrical and computer engineering graduate programs lead to the M.S. degree (thesis and non-thesis options) and the doctoral degree (Ph.D. and D.Eng.) including specialization in one or more of four areas: